RScicomp/Keyword-Search-Web-App/README.md

 1. Drag and drop Excel/CSV file
 2. Select the columns you want to search.
 3. Input a score associated with each keyword.
-If applicable they may also input combinations of words.
+If applicable you may also input combinations of words.
 4. Click submit
 5. Download Excel